Prairie Dogs

 Platte County Weed and Pest begins mapping treatment areas at the end of August and starts treating in September.
 Landowners participating in the program are required to follow up this treatment as instructed with provided products.
 Some restrictions apply.

-In the 2022 season, we were able to offer a rate for Platte County landowners of $4.40 per Private Acre and $1.80 per State Leased Acre.
+For the 2024 season, we are able to offer a rate for Platte County landowners of $4.40 per Acre.
 This rate applied if signed up for treatment by Platte County Weed and Pest.

-If you wish to treat your Blacktailed Prairie Dogs yourself, we offer a cost share of 80% up to $1,200 for landowners that reside in Platte County.
+If you wish to treat your Blacktailed Prairie Dogs yourself, we offer a cost share of treatment chemicals of 80% up to $1,200 for landowners that reside in Platte County.

 The EPA classifies Blacktailed Prairie Dog Control Products as a restricted use product and therefore, in order to purchase or apply these products, you must have a current Applicator License.

 An Applicator License is required to pick up and/or apply Prairie Dog bait.
-If you do not have an Applicators License you may obtain one by visiting the UW Extension Office in Wheatland or taking open-book test and submitting it to the Wyoming Department of Ag.
-You may find the open book test manual by clicking here.
+If you do not have an Applicator License you may obtain one by visiting the UW Extension Office in Wheatland.

 If you wish to be added to the Blacktailed Prairie Dog treatment list, please feel free to contact our office at 307.322.3210 or fill out the contact form below!